-This role profile is to be read in conjunction with both the role profile the heart of Leicestershire for Cabinet Member and Leader of the Council.
+This role profile is to be read in conjunction with both the role profile for Cabinet Member and Leader of the Council.
 It identifies responsibilities specific to the role of Deputy Leader in addition to those of a Cabinet Member.